|The Strange Obsessions of Uncle Eugene. 10″ x 8″. Golden Open Acrylics on canvas.|

 Washing up and dilution is still done with water.

-Apparently, even when it seems that they’ve become unworkable (perhaps the next day), they can be made useable -or ‘opened’ with an additive that they sell (and which I didn’t buy) so I haven’t tested this.
+Apparently, even when it seems that they’ve become unworkable (perhaps the next day), they can be made useable -or ‘opened’ with their special additive.

 Whatever; this is my first go with these paints.